Should I Install a Water Leak Detection System?

 Wood flooring damaged by water leak

-Slow leaks can go undetected for long periods of time - causing significant damage like mold build up in your walls, or foundation damage in the case of slab leaks (also potentially running into the tens of thousands in damage).
+Slow leaks can go undetected for long periods, causing significant damage (such as mold growth inside walls or foundation damage in the case of slab leaks) which can also run into tens of thousands of dollars.

-Did you know that water damage from a slow ongoing leak may not be covered by homeowners insurance?
-Most policies exclude coverage for damage resulting from leaks they determine was due to poor maintenance (like not replacing old pipes) or care (not taking reasonable care to detect and stop leaks).
+Did you know that water damage from a slow, ongoing leak may not be covered by homeowners insurance?
+Most policies exclude damage caused by leaks they determine resulted from poor maintenance (such as not replacing old pipes) or negligence (not taking reasonable steps to detect and stop leaks).

 Key reasons to get a water leak detection system:

-• Detect fast leaks; shut off water automatically: some systems will detect a fast leak, and automatically shut off your water supply.
+• Detect fast leaks and shut off water automatically: Some systems can detect a fast leak from a burst pipe and automatically shut off your water supply.

-• Detect slow leaks: some systems will detect slow leaks, and notify you, so that you can take action in locating, then stopping the source of the leak.
-Detecting a slow leak early, will also reduce likelihood of an insurance claim denial.
+• Detect slow leaks: Some systems can detect slow leaks and notify you so you can locate and stop the source.
+Catching a slow leak early also reduces the likelihood of an insurance claim denial.

-• Insurance discounts: most insurance companies offer premium discounts for certain water leak detection systems.
+• Insurance discounts: Many insurance companies offer premium discounts for approved water leak detection systems.

-• Reduce water waste: undetected leaks, particularly in or under slabs, not only cause damage, but waste water and drive up your utility bills.
+• Reduce water waste: Undetected leaks ( especially in or under slabs) not only cause damage but also waste water and increase your utility bills.

 TOC